-Old English deaf "deaf," also "empty, barren," specialized from Proto-Germanic *daubaz (source also of Old Saxon dof, Old Norse daufr, Old Frisian daf, Dutch doof "deaf," German taub, Gothic daufs "deaf, insensate"), from PIE dheubh-, which was used to form words meaning "confusion, stupefaction, dizziness" (source also of Greek typhlos "blind," typhein "to make smoke;" Old English dumb "unable to speak;" Old High German tumb).
+Old English deaf "lacking the sense of hearing," also "empty, barren," from Proto-Germanic *daubaz (source also of Old Saxon dof, Old Norse daufr, Old Frisian daf, Dutch doof "deaf," German taub, Gothic daufs "deaf, insensate"), from PIE dheubh-, which was used to form words meaning "confusion, stupefaction, dizziness" (source also of Greek typhlos "blind," typhein "to make smoke;" Old English dumb "unable to speak;" Old High German tumb).

 The word was pronounced to rhyme with reef until 18c.
+Meaning "refusing to listen or hear" is from c.
+1200.
+As a noun, "deaf persons," from c.
+1200.
 Deaf-mute is from 1837, after French sourd-muet.
 Deaf-mutes were sought after in 18c.-19c.
 Britain as fortune-tellers.
 Deaf as an adder (Old English) is from Psalms lviii.5.

 Web design and development by MaoningTech.